 Connection: Wired vs wireless

-Wired headphones have the disadvantage that their cables spoil after a few months or a few weeks if they’re of low quality and you’re a heavy user.
+Wired headphones have the disadvantage that their cables degenerate after a few months or a few weeks if they’re of low quality or you’re a heavy user.
 If you must get wired headphones, get one that has a detachable cable so that you can replace it when it gets bad.

 Wireless Bluetooth headphones don’t have this issue that plagues wired headphones and usually come with inbuilt rechargeable batteries.
 They’re awesome for mobility since you can use them from up to 30 ft from where your music device is placed.